Advertising

 What Is Upper-Funnel Marketing?

-Upper-funnel marketing is all about creating that awareness, interest, and desire.
+Upper-funnel marketing, or top of funnel marketing, is all about creating that awareness, interest, and desire.
 At this stage, you’re teaching potential customers about your brand and establishing yourself as the best possible solution to their pain points.

 The “buying funnel” refers to the process of sorting (or segmenting) potential customers based on where they are in their purchasing journey and what they know about your brand.
 Someone at the top of the funnel is in the early stages, meaning they’ve figured out that they have a problem and need a solution, but they aren’t yet aware of your brand or how it can benefit them.